worv-ai/LatencyNodes/docs/contributions/README.md

-# Contributing to Latency-Nodes
+# Contributing to LatencyNodes

-Thank you for your interest in contributing to Latency-Nodes!
+Thank you for your interest in contributing to LatencyNodes!
 This guide will help you get started with contributing to our Isaac Sim extension for latency simulation.

 ## Ways to Contribute